DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

     - Adult Dependants’ Grant
     - Disabled students
     - Disabled Students’ Allowances

 ---

 ## Tuition fee and maintenance loans

+To help you [train to teach](/ways-to-train), you can apply for a:

-You can apply for a tuition fee loan of up to £9,250 to cover your teacher training, so you don't need to pay course fees upfront.
-You can also apply for a maintenance loan of up to £12,382 to help with living costs.
+* tuition fee loan of up to £9,250 to cover your teacher training, so you do not need to pay course fees upfront
+* maintenance loan of up to £12,382 to help with living costs

 You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a bursary or scholarship.